Beaufort Wines ~

 Vertical Tasting is a term that refers to a comparison of different vintages of the same wine

-Terroir, french for soil, refers to the type and quality of soil, and more broadly to the microclimate and overall environmental conditions, of a vineyard or winemaking region.
+Terroir, French for soil, refers to the type and quality of soil, and more broadly to the microclimate and overall environmental conditions, of a vineyard or winemaking region.
 All these factors impart a unique flavour to the wine.
 Red grapes need a longer growing season than white grapes.
 Many BC wineries have vineyards in the southern Okanagan region for their red grapes.

 Louis Pasteur discovered that when too much oxygen was allowed to contact wine, vinegar bacteria formed and spoiled the wine but small amounts of oxygen made the wine mature.